-When you sell an asset like a stock or mutual fund after a year – in some cases, like Gold, three years – you need to pay long term capital gains tax.
-Equity mutual funds where more than 65% of the holding is equity don’t have long term cap gains tax currently, and neither does stock held for over a year – in both cases, you will pay a Securities Transaction Tax on the sale.
+When you sell an asset like a stock or mutual fund after a year and in some cases, like Gold, three years – you need to pay long term capital gains tax.
+Equity- oriented mutual funds (where more than 65% of the holding is equity) do not have to pay long term cap gains tax currently, and neither when the period of holding is over a year .
+However in both cases, you will pay a Securities Transaction Tax on the sale.

 Indexation of cost basically refers to a facility that a taxpayer can use to inflation-adjust the cost.
 In other words, indexation factors in inflation during the holding period by adjusting the cost of acquisition upwards thereby bringing down the tax liability of the investor.

 Putting it differently, the value of the rupee say 10 years ago wasn’t the same as the value currently – essentially on account of inflation.
 So if you are asked to pay tax on your profits derived out of a simple arithmetic of reducing actual cost from the sale proceeds, it would be unfair.
 Simply because the sale proceeds are derived out of the current value of the rupee, whereas the cost you paid was based on the value of the rupee as existed 10 years ago in this case.

 Therefore, the income tax department releases what is called a cost inflation index (CII) for each financial year.
 This is done expressly for inflation adjusting the cost.
 For the purposes of calculating the capital gain, the cost will be multiplied by the CII pertaining to the year of sale and divided by the CII of the year of purchase.
 This essentially adjusts or inflates the cost to current levels thereby reducing the amount of capital gain than what would have resulted from a simple subtraction.